Baker-IGM/IGME-110/exercises/videoExercise/videoExercise.md

 ## Submitting Your Work

 You will need to upload a page to your GitHub repo at `igme110/video/index.html` that has the following things:

-1\.
-A rendered version of your trailer (see above for details on rendering in Premiere).
+-   A rendered version of your trailer (see above for details on rendering in Premiere).
-2\.
-A screenshot of your project timeline in Premiere, to show that you actually did your own edits.
+-   A screenshot of your project timeline in Premiere, to show that you actually did your own edits.
-3\.
-A text document explaining your intent / thought process in creating the video (3 sentences or less).
+-   A text document explaining your intent / thought process in creating the video (3 sentences or less).
-4\.
-Links to all sources used in the video (anything you didn't make).
+-   Links to all assets used in the video.

 You can find a sample template [here](index.html)